lavague-ai/LaVague/docs/docs/learn/debugging.md

 In this guide, we'll take a look at how you can debug and make adjustments to rectify issues with each of these components.

-## The World Model
+## Debugging the World Model

 !!! abstract "Case one"
     The World Model's is either providing the Action Engine with poor instructions.

 ### How to detect World Model performance issues?

 Bad instructions from the World Model should be simple to spot and debug since the World Model outputs its "thoughts" and next instruction in real-time.

-WE can verify the outputted instructions seem appropriate for achieving our objective.
+We can therefore visually verify the outputted instructions seem appropriate for achieving our objective.

 ### How to improve World Model performance?

 #### Adding knowledge to World Model prompt

-In the following example, we set an objective to "Return the temperature now in Birmingham UK?"" on "weather.com":
+In the following example, we want to get the current temperature in Birmingham UK from the website `weather.com`:

 ```python
 selenium_driver = SeleniumDriver(headless=False)